sprakash57/create-react-saga/README.md

 - Unit test utilities and example included for starter kit code to get you up to speed without wasting any time.
 - Functional component has been used in the entire place.
 No more old `class`.
 - `.babelrc` file provided in case you want to use latest ES6+ features.
 - Proper implementation of Redux-Saga for async calls without polluting redux actions.
-Thanks to [jsonplaceholder](https://jsonplaceholder.typicode.com) for its API service.
+Thanks to <a href="https://jsonplaceholder.typicode.com" target="_blank">jsonplaceholder</a> for awesome APIs.
 - Constant maintenance and package updates.
 - Optimized bundle size for production.
 - Redux devtool integration with trace enabled.
-Download [redux-devtools](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd) extenstion to track saga calls.
+Download <a href="https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd" target="_blank">redux-devtools</a> extenstion to track saga calls.
 - Storybook.js to showcase your componet ahead of feature development.

 ## Prerequisites
 You should have node.js version 10+ installed on your local machine.
-Visit [here](https://nodejs.org/en/download/) and download if you haven't done so.
+Visit <a href="https://nodejs.org/en/download/" target="_blank">here</a> and download if you haven't done so.
 Run below command to check the installed version

 ```
 $ node -v